 Cassareep is a reduction sauce made from cassava extract (cassava juice).
+It is thick, smooth with a slight glossiness.
+It has a slight cassava taste, a little sweetness and the faintest hint of bitterness.
 This essential ingredient is the base of traditional Guyanese recipes like Pepperpot, the national dish of Guyana.
-With this guide, you’ll learn how to choose the best commercial cassareep and how to make it at home.
+With this guide, you’ll learn how to choose the best commercial cassareep and how to make it at home (if you want to give it a try).

 While you’re here, check out my 5 Must Try Guyanese Foods.